 Peter L'Esperance, Associate at McInnes Cooper

 On October 5, 2017, the N.S. government took another step toward creating a globally competitive marine renewable energy industry and associated innovation ecosystem in N.S.
 The Minister of Energy proposed amendments to the N.S.
 Marine Renewable-energy Act, passed in December 2015 but not yet in force, to create a new demonstration permitting program for marine renewable electricity projects in N.S.
 But the Act’s scope is still limited to provincial territory.
-To fully realise the potential for a marine renewable energy industry off N.S. shores, further work is needed to establish the necessary regulatory conditions – like the a comprehensive and responsive joint federal-provincial regulatory regime we propose in Charting a Course for Good Governance of Canada’s Emerging Ocean Economy.
+To fully realise the potential for a marine renewable energy industry off N.S. shores, further work is needed to establish the necessary regulatory conditions – like the comprehensive and responsive joint federal-provincial regulatory regime we propose in Charting a Course for Good Governance of Canada’s Emerging Ocean Economy.

 The Act establishes a regulatory regime within Nova Scotia to provide for and promote the responsible, efficient and effective development of marine renewable-energy resources, including ocean waves, tides and currents and winds blowing over marine waters.
 The proposed amendments will create a new program under the Act for project proponents seeking to demonstrate to the Minister of Energy a generator’s potential or capacity to produce marine renewable electricity.
 Projects with a demonstration permit will be authorized to connect to the province’s electrical grid and sell the electricity to Nova Scotia Power Inc. (NSPI).
 Here are five key elements of the proposed program: